Ah, miso soup.

 It is a staple of the Japanese diet, and can be eaten for breakfast, lunch, or dinner!

 This delicious, under appreciated soup is also healthy, and simple to make.
 It only requires two essential ingredients, plus whatever else you decide to throw in.
-There are a thousand and one variations of miso soup, but let’s just make the most classic version first — tofu and seaweed (豆腐とわかめみそ汁).
+There are a thousand and one variations, but this is one of the most classic Japanese miso soup recipes — tofu and seaweed (豆腐とわかめみそ汁).